Wedding of Prince William and Catherine Middleton: Official merchandise, coins, and stamps

-Prince William and Catherine Middleton personally approved an official range of china (including handmade plates, cups, and pill boxes) to be made for the Royal Collection and sold as souvenirs from December 2010 on.
-The items are decorated with the intertwined initials of the couple under the prince's coronet and include the wording "To celebrate the marriage of Prince William of Wales and Catherine Middleton 29 April 2011."
+Prince William and Catherine Middleton personally approved an official range of china (including handmade plates, cups, and pill boxes) to be made for the Royal Collection and sold as souvenirs from December 2010 onwards.
+The items were decorated with the intertwined initials of the couple under the prince's coronet and included the wording "To celebrate the marriage of Prince William of Wales and Catherine Middleton 29 April 2011."
 The Lord Chamberlain's office approved a longer list of memorabilia, including official mugs, plates, biscuit tins, and porcelain pill pots.
 The document also clarified the use of William's coat of arms and pictures of the couple on such items.
-Initially, the Palace refused to sanction official tea towels, which, along with aprons, T-shirts and cushions, were deemed "in poor taste".
-However, the restriction on tea towels, though not the other items, was later reversed.
 Sales of merchandising were expected to reach £44 million.

-To mark the engagement of William and Catherine, the Royal Mint produced an official Alderney £5 engagement coin, showing the couple in profile, as well as an official £5 coin for the wedding.
+To mark the engagement of William and Catherine, the Royal Mint produced an official Alderney £5 engagement coin, showing the couple in profile, and an official £5 coin for the wedding.
 The Royal Australian Mint issued a series of circulation and collectable coins designed by Stuart Devlin.
-The Royal Canadian Mint released a series of coins and Canada Post issued a stamp, approved by Clarence House, in commemoration of the wedding.
+The Royal Canadian Mint released a series of coins, and Canada Post issued a stamp, approved by Clarence House, in commemoration of the wedding.
 On 21 April, a set of commemorative postage stamps, featuring the couple's official engagement photographs, was issued by Royal Mail.